atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 ---
 following the punk-influenced yet heavily commercial *Sucker*, Charli began the most pivotal (but unrecognized) phase of her career.

-enter PC Music, the art-school-famous label helmed by AG Cook (who would become Charli's creative director). "personal computer music" was not the pop music of the future, as the media so often dubbed it, but instead the music of the present. irony tinged and cynical, critique of technocapitalism is central, but also filled with genuine love for mass consumerist culture, just look at gfoty. everything dialed up, exaggerated by a thousand times.
+enter PC Music, the art-school-famous label helmed by AG Cook (who would become Charli's creative director). "personal computer music" was not the pop music of the future, as the media so often dubbed it, but instead the music of the present.
+PC Music  irony tinged and cynical, critique of technocapitalism is central, but also filled with genuine love for mass consumerist culture, just look at gfoty. everything dialed up, exaggerated by a thousand times.

 a genre dormant with sophie's death and the rise of shallow emo spoof "hyperpop".